 This venture has been successfully tried at Tehri Dam and Power Houses in Uttrakhand State.
 This should be done at other Hydel Stations as well.

-7. Recommendations: Such potentially advantageous scheme of “OPTIMIZING ELECTRICAL ENERGY MANAGEMENT NATIONALLY AND INTER-NATIONALLY” calls for a very serious National and Regional considerations which has immense scope of mutual benefits for the entire sub-continent.
+7. Recommendations: Such potentially advantageous scheme of “OPTIMIZING ELECTRICAL ENERGY MANAGEMENT NATIONALLY AND INTERNATIONALLY” calls for a very serious National and Regional considerations that has immense scope of mutual benefits for the entire sub-continent.